 1980 - Always the protagonist

 The Maserati Quattroporte was considered to be synonymous with elegance and style, so much so that it appeared in many films in the 1980s.
 Sylvester Stallone chose it as boxer Rocky Balboa's car in Rocky III (1982) while it was used by David Cronenberg in two films, The Fly (1982) and The Dead Zone (1983).

-The Biturbo was the most symbolic car of the 1980s, and would end up being the most widely produced Maserati of all time.
-In its multiple versions and evolutions between 1982 and 1993, approximately 37,000 were built.
+The Biturbo was the most symbolic car of the 1980s.
+The Biturbo would end up being the most widely produced Maserati of all time.
+In its multiple versions and evolutions between 1982 and 1993 some 37,000 were built.

 1993 - Ferrari, from rivals to partners

-For Maserati, the future began in 1993 when the company was acquired by the Fiat Group.
-Giovanni Agnelli, with incredible foresight, understood the enormous potential of this still-small Italian icon of excellence.
-The company was headed by Luca di Montezemolo, president and CEO of Ferrari.
-The partnership between the two most famous car manufacturers in Modena was destined to become even more famous than their old rivalry.
+For Maserati the future began in 1993 when the company was acquired by the Fiat Group.
+Giovanni Agnelli, with incredible foresight, understood the enormous potential of this still small Italian icon of excellence.
+The company is headed up by Luca di Montezemolo, President and CEO of Ferrari.
+The partnership between the two most famous car manufacturers in Modena is destined to become even more famous than their old rivalry.

-The first achievement of the Ferrari management was to push for the completion of an ongoing project.
-The 3200 GT was a coupé designed by Giorgetto Giugiaro that had originally been launched at the Paris Motor Show of 1998.
+The first achievement of the Ferrari management was to push for the completion of an ongoing project: the 3200 GT, a coupé designed by Giorgetto Giugiaro which had originally been launched at the Paris Motor Show of 1998.
 However, it was immediately decided that the coupé would be upgraded with an engine produced in Maranello.
-From this revolutionary concept, the Spyder was born, the car which marked the return of Maserati to the United States.
+From this revolutionary idea, the Spyder was born, the car which marked the return of Maserati to the United States.

 2001 - Conquering the USA